rubenwardy/minetest_modding_book/_en/basics/lua.md

 ## Programming

-Programming is the action of talking a problem, such as sorting a list of items, and then turning it into steps that a computer can understand.
+Programming is the action of taking a problem, such as sorting a list of items, and then turning it into steps that a computer can understand.

 Teaching you the logical process of programming is beyond the scope of this book;